What is Dyscalculia?

 One such example are the dot arrangements used by Chris Woodin at the Landmark School in Beverly, MA, as well as practitioners like Steve Chinn in the UK.
 The dots are arranged into 5-groups, with the numbers 6-10 building off the arrangements learned for 1-5.
 This is a powerful visual that connects to finger representations and allows students to combine 5-groups together when adding, supporting decomposition and recomposition and the all-important strategy of making 10.

-A third example is Cluster Cards as developed by Mahesh Sharma in Framingham, MA.
+A third example is Cluster Cards, a form of playing cards developed by Mahesh Sharma in Framingham, MA.
 These demonstrate a more complex visual, as the objects (“pips”) have distinct shapes of their own.
 The cards provide more than one arrangement for some of the numbers, integrating all of the various dot patterns, and give an opportunity for students to practice through games and generalize their learning to other environments.

 Cuisenaire Rods